cwarden45/DTC_Scripts/Helix_Mayo_GeneGuide/IBD_Genetic_Distance/README.md

 You might want to run `wc -l` on the combined files, to check the number of variants kept at each step.

 Also, the gVCF that I got for my Helix Exome+ sample (which is who produced the raw Mayo GeneGuide data) was for hg38 when everything else was for hg19.
-So, I converted that gVCF back to hg19 using [CrossMaphttp://crossmap.sourceforge.net/#convert-vcf-format-files]() in the script ``.
+So, I converted that gVCF back to hg19 using [CrossMap](http://crossmap.sourceforge.net/#convert-vcf-format-files) in the script `CrossMap_liftOver_VCF.sh`.

 I also needed to download the chain for hg38-to-hg19, which is available [here](http://hgdownload.cse.ucsc.edu/goldenpath/hg38/liftOver/).